Train Leaders for Ministry by Paul J. Bucknell

 God’s burden precedes the opportunity to serve so that they can give adequate shaping time to properly prepare themselves.

 These individuals usually do not realize the importance of this training that must take place before they become effective workers.
-They usually follow the cues given to them from their pastors, missionary committee and others, but admittedly, they do know little of the process.
+They usually follow the cues given to them by their pastors, the missionary committee, and others, but, admittedly, they know little about the process.

 Sometimes God presents before us what seems like the most unlikely individuals talking about their burden to serve God.
 We appreciate their burden.
 At least they are willing.
 Many are not.
 Usually, however, we wonder how they could be effective.

-I personally was one of these unlikely candidates when God called me–young, inexperienced, from a broken family, raises in a liberal church, no formal training, etc. Here I am, though, decades later.
+I personally was one of these unlikely candidates when God called me–young, inexperienced, from a broken family, raised in a liberal church, no formal training, etc. Here I am, though, decades later.

 We should not simply dismiss anyone who claims God is working in his life.
 Instead, allow time and opportunity to test him.
-In the meantime, we should in full faith provide the training necessary for that person to serve the Lord.
+In the meantime, we should provide the training necessary for that person to serve the Lord in full faith.
 The training will be a good testing ground.
 This is our responsibility.

 We do not want to be a stumbling block for that person.
 We are to use our position to help build discernment in them and help them to grow.
-When a leader takes personal concern for an upcoming leader, that person is greatly strengthened and encouraged.
+When a leader takes a personal interest in an upcoming leader, that person is greatly strengthened and encouraged.

 By supporting the people that God calls, we are supporting God’s work.